dhammon/AttacksAndCountermeasures/textbook/02-Cryptology.md

 >Now, replace the message.txt file with a slightly different message and calculate the digest.
 Notice the value is greatly different from the original!
 >![[../images/02/activity_01_rehash.png|Change Message and Rehash]]

-Microsoft uses hashes to convert and authenticate Windows operating system passwords.
-In the 1980's they developed the LAN Manager authentication scheme and its very insecure hash algorithm of the same name, **LM**.
-It was based on now deprecated **Data Encryption Standard (DES)** algorithm which produces only 48 bit digests.
-LM curtails the passwords to a maximum 14 characters, converts them to uppercase, encodes and pads the value, then splits the output into two 7-byte strings.
-These strings are used to create DES values encrypted with a key that was published by Microsoft.
-This algorithm erodes most of the security of having a long and high entropy (random) password and is usually easily cracked.
-I would instruct the reader to ensure any of the systems they are responsible for maintaining the security of to avoid LM use; however, Microsoft has done a good job of making this algorithm backwards compatible and to this day its use is technically feasible.

-Learning from the lessons of LM, Microsoft developed **New Technology LAN Manager (NTLM)** and later improved it and published a second version, *NTLMv2*.
-The NTLM value is based on MD4 and used in the deprecated, yet backwards compatible, NTLM authentication process.
-It has since been replaced with the Kerberos system originally developed by MIT.
-We will explore these authentication processes later in this book.
-For now, be aware of the evolution of hash algorithms and their practical use within authentication systems.

 > [!exercise] Exercise - Hash Generation
 > In this task you will create hash digests using Ubuntu's native md5sum and sha256sum tools.
 > #### Step 1